-This dark slide, when clipped into its little guides allows you to remove the film back at any point throughout the roll.
+This dark slide, when clipped into its little guides allows you to remove the film back and swap it for another at any point through the roll.
 Yeah, that’s cool.
-So I have two 120 film backs for my ETRS, one generally has colour neg film in, the other black and white.
-Handy, hey…?
+I have two 120 film backs for my ETRS, one generally has colour negative film in, the other has black and white.

-They are clearly marked on the sides, Bronica were smart enough to give you that little bit of help, and the 120 backs at least have that handy little clip to tuck in part of your film box so you can keep track of the film stock inside.
+Each film back has its type clearly marked on the sides, Bronica was smart enough to give you that little bit of help, and the 120 backs at least have that handy little clip to tuck in part of your film box so you can keep track of the film stock inside.
 Very handy if you’ve got a few film backs that are all the same format but all have different films in.

 Oh, and the backs from the old ETR are interchangeable with the backs for the ETRS.
 At least the ones I’ve had experience with have been… But 120 format film isn’t where it stops.
 If you can find them – and eBay to be fair does seem to have a supply of most – you can also equip yourself with film backs that accept 220 roll film, 35mm film and Polaroid pack film.
 Hell, I’ve never seen one, but apparently, they made a back that takes 70mm film, giving you a whopping 90 shots before you need to swap it out!